git-cola/git-cola/docs/git-cola.rst

     for more details.

 `git cola` can be made to scale its interface for HiDPI displays.
-When defined, `git cola` will scale icons, radioboxes, and checkboxes according to the scale factor.
+When defined, `git cola` will scale icons, radio buttons, and checkboxes according to the scale factor.
 The default value is `1`.
 A good value is `2` for high-resolution displays.